“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 Lucius glowered at him, looking fierce, and Calvin broke up laughing.

 They started to walk off towards the locker room.
 They’d gone twenty steps or so when I called after them, “But I want to talk to you.
 I don’t understand.”

 Calvin looked back over his shoulder.
 “I’ll be in the library during lunch tomorrow.
 If you want to talk, meet me there.”

 - - - -

 I had no trouble sleeping all the way to the alarm the next day.
 I felt really good getting up.
 The fight was behind me and I couldn’t wait to get to talk to Calvin.
 There was something about the guy that drew me to him, that appealed to me.
-It was like a charisma that affected me.
-I had no idea if anyone else notice it.
+It felt like when someone had charisma, they were very attractive to me.
+I had no idea if anyone else noticed that from him.
 I certainly did.
 In the back of my mind I had this feeling about him.
 I thought we might be friends.
 I hoped so.
 I didn’t entirely understand what had happened yesterday, but I had an instinctive good feeling about it.
 He could have hurt me, and had taken elaborate, planned-in-advance steps not to.
 I wanted to know why.
-And I wanted to simply spend time with him.
+And I think part of it was I simply wanted to spend time with him.

 We weren’t allowed to bring food into the library.
 Seemed silly to me till I thought about how clumsy and careless teenagers are.
 Then, it made more sense.
 I made a sandwich and took it to school with me and ate it on the sly in fourth period Calculus.
 We were supposed to be doing problems from the book while Mrs. Applegate wandered around the room, apparently to help but mostly making people nervous.
 While she was on the other side of the room, I kept taking bites of my sandwich and wishing I’d had the nerve to bring a can of pop, too.